This is a resurrected Project in.

 This kit has spent several years, part built, in a box and this is a good test of one's soldering techniques, how many bits fall off when it is disinterred and cleaned?
 Happily in this case only two.

-I am reminded of Bill Parker's exhortation in his wagon kit instructions, that it is really scratch building where someone has cut out the part for one.
+I am reminded of Bill Parker's (WEP) exhortation in his wagon kit instructions, that it is really scratch building where someone has cut out the part for one.
 Certainly, due to the lack of diagrams it is the case here and it is often difficult to see which part goes where.

 Unfortunately, the instructions consist of pages of exhortations to "solder part x to part c", which is all very well but there is not one single drawing or sketch provided, which were supposed apparently to have been provided by Mr. Kay.
 This means one is expected slavishly to follow Mr. Kay's method; it makes the job rather tedious, which is a great pity.

-However, there is no denying that it is a very well designed and well thought out kit.
+However, there is no denying that it is on the whole a very well designed and thought out kit.
 All the etched parts have their numbers etched on the fret nearby, which is I think an excellent method.
 The manufacturer suggests filing off the boiler bands while still in the flat.
-Why they were etched in first place baffles me, they are too thick and out of keeping with the general excellence of the etches but will have to remain as filing them off at this late stage is not an option.
+Why they were etched in first place baffles me, they are too thick and out of keeping with the general excellence of the etches but will have to remain as filing them off at this late stage is not an option (but see later).

 The wrappers for the sandboxes were scrapped as too fiddly and the boxes scratched up from solid brass.
-I think the paint will hide the joints.
+I think the paint will hide the joints, purely my prejudice.
 Back to Top